Best things to do in Nicaragua

 78 km / 4 days

-Descend into the Jordan Valley, warmer and drier than the northern highlands, and explore deep wadis as you trek above the Dead Sea.
+Descend into the Jordan Valley, which is warmer and drier than the northern highlands.
+Explore deep wadis as you trek above the Dead Sea.

 Highlights: